R&B Apprentice Operator

 - Insert hose into pipe and operate auxiliary pump on truck to pump water to flush pipes.

-- Insert pipe and fill trenches and other excavations, and operate auxiliary pump on truck to pump water into fill to settle and compact dirt.
+- Insert pipe in refilled trenches and other excavations, and operate auxiliary pump on truck to pump water into fill to settle and compact dirt.

-- Inspect equipment for defects before and after trips and submit reports indicating condition.
+- Inspect truck for defects before and after trips and submit reports indicating condition.

 - Install and remove tire chains for traction.